 The Basingstoke Canal & Wey Navigation

-A major accolade was awarded to the Basingstoke Canal in September 1994, when the vast majority of the canal was designated a “Site of Special and Scientific Interest” (S.S.S.I.), acknowledging the Canal’s reputation as an outstanding site for aquatic plant life, animal life and dragonfly habitat.
+The vast majority of the canal is designated a “Site of Special and Scientific Interest” (S.S.S.I.), acknowledging the Canal’s reputation as an outstanding site for aquatic plant life, animal life and dragonfly habitat.

 Architectural features of the canal include the carefully restored canal bridges, the 1,000ft long Ash Embankment, including the aqueduct over the new A331 and the Greywell Tunnel, home to many species of bats.
 The tunnel collapsed in 1932 and is a barrier to onward navigation to the original terminus at Basingstoke.

 However you can peer into its gloomy depths and the water here is very clear with white sands and you may be lucky to see one of the natural springs bubbling up in the canal bed, which help to keep the canal in water.